360Appz/TeslaClone/README.md

-# To Do List
+# Tesla UI Render

 This project is based on a tutorial which I have used to learn about React Native.
 It aims to emulate the Tesla website in terms of the user interface.

 # Demo
+(Open in mobile for better experience, as UI is designed for mobile)
  * https://360appz.github.io/DeployReact/ <nbsp>
- (Open in mobile for better experience, as UI is designed for mobile)

 # Technologies
 * React Native